Nicolás Bravo: Second Presidency

-Bravo would next become president in 1842 during which the Centralist Republic of Mexico experienced a constitutional change.
-In response to multiple national crises, on 8 August 1841, Mariano Paredes had proclaimed against the government of Anastasio Bustamante, and when his insurgent troops reached the city of Tacubaya they were joined by Santa Anna.
+Bravo next became president in 1842, during which the Centralist Republic of Mexico experienced a constitutional change.
+In response to multiple national crises, on 8 August 1841, Mariano Paredes proclaimed against the government of Anastasio Bustamante, and when his insurgent troops reached the city of Tacubaya they were joined by Santa Anna.
 After failing to put down the insurgency, Bustamante officially surrendered power through the Estanzuela Accords on 6 October 1841.
 A military junta was formed which wrote the Bases of Tacubaya, a plan which swept away the entire structure of government, except the judiciary, and also called for elections for a new constituent congress meant to write a new constitution.

-The subsequent congress which was installed on 10 June 1842, was strongly federalist, against the wishes of the organizers of the Bases of Tacubaya who were strongly centralist.
+The subsequent congress, installed on 10 June 1842, was strongly federalist, against the wishes of the organizers of the Bases of Tacubaya who were strongly centralist.
 Santa Anna began to scheme to dissolve the congress, and left Bravo in charge of the presidency on 26 October 1842.
 Bravo was not in accord with Santa Anna's schemes for while he too was a centralist, he did not wish to overturn the results of the election which had led to the strongly federal congress.
-Tornel the minister of war was the real power at the capital at this time, being the favorite of Santa Anna.
+Tornel, the minister of war, was the real power at the capital at this time, being the favorite of Santa Anna.

-President Bravo assured a commission sent by congress, that he would accept the new constitution, and congress continued working on its draft, when its work was interrupted by a pronunciamiento in the obscure town of Huejotzingo, calling for the dissolution of congress, and demanding the installation of a council of notables to work on the new constitution.
+President Bravo assured a commission sent by congress that he would accept the new constitution, and congress continued working on its draft until its work was interrupted by a pronunciamiento in the obscure town of Huejotzingo, calling for the dissolution of congress and demanding the installation of a council of notables to work on the new constitution.
 Minister Tornel was among the conspirators promoting the revolution.
 In spite of his earlier reluctance to go against congress and reassurance towards them, at the decisive hour, Bravo sided with the insurrectionists and on 19 December, he signed a decree signed by Bocanegra, Velez, Gorostiza, and Tornel dissolving congress and decreeing that they be replaced by a Junta of Notables.